Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Interview Design Session Script

 \subsection{Introduction \& Warm-Up Questions}

-Hi [Participant’s Name], thank you for joining us today.
-My name is [REDACTED].
-This is my colleague [Name], who will be taking some notes in the background.
+Hi, thank you for joining us today.
+My name is [NAME].
+This is my colleague [NAME], who will be taking some notes in the background.
 In this interview, I will be asking you about your usage, experiences, and preferences for GenAI tools.

 As mentioned in the consent form, we would like to audio-record this interview for analysis purposes.
 I will keep my video on throughout the interview process, but it is completely up to you if you would like to have your video on or off.
 May I confirm with you that you allow us to audio-record this interview?
 [Start the audio recording].